chauhannaman98/MedFixture/README.md

 </p>

 * On completing your work, you can simply logout your session and re-login again.
-* On clicking on _Add Appointment,_ a new window to add new appointment is opened which saves new data to connected database.
 <p align="center">
   <a href="https://github.com/chauhannaman98/MedFixture">
     <img src="resources/readme/logout_warning.png" alt="logout-warning">